Maheenms/EmployeeSQL./README.md

 ## Steps and Instruction:

-This assignment is divided into three parts: data modeling, data engineering, and data analysis.
+This project is divided into three parts: data modeling, data engineering, and data analysis.

 ### 1) Data Modeling:
 We need to inspect the CSVs and sketch out an ERD of the tables.
 We will use http://www.quickdatabasediagrams.com as our tool for sketching.